Shuzhengz/cse15l-lab-reports/report3.md

 plos/pmed.0020246.txt
 ```

-Note that I used the `-w` flag here that limits the search to only files that contain _"observation"_ as its own word
+Note that I used the `-w` flag here that limits the search to only files that contain
+_"observation"_ as its own word, this is useful because sometimes only the exact word is wanted
+in a search

 We can also run the same command but with `pmed.*.txt`